saturncloud/examples/examples/examples-cpu/nyc-taxi-snowflake/README.md

 ## Serve ML model

-An example `flask` app to serve a model REST API is in [`model-api.py`](model-api.py).
+An example `flask` app to serve a model REST API is in [`../nyc-taxi/model-api.py`](../nyc-taxi/model-api.py) (note that this is the same file from the "nyc-taxi" example).
 This script pulls down a trained model from Saturn's public S3 bucket and hosts an endpoint for model predictions.

 To test the REST API from JupyterLab, open a new Terminal window and run the following to start up the app: